adunna/calipr-utils/README.md

 ## Contributing

-If you have something useful to add to the repository, please contact [@adunna](https://github.com/adunna/).
+If you have something useful to add to the repository, please contact [@adunna](https://github.com/adunna/) or submit a PR.
+Formats are given along with examples for each type of contribution.
+Easy contributions are:

+ - **Py-Snips:** Python code snippets.
+ - **R-Snips:** R code snippets.
+ - **R-Themes:** R plotting themes.
+ - **R-Packages:** Useful R packages.

+If you have any Python packages you'd like to add, or any useful libraries/resources such as citation managers, please contact [@adunna](https://github.com/adunna/).

 ## License